fudanroilab/fudanroilab.github.io/_posts/people/Alumni/2020-07-02-FeiyuChen.md

 # Self-introduction is described in the third person, including information such as educational experience
 ---

-Wei Deng is a master student at SCS, Fudan University, and supervised by Prof. Wenqiang Zhang.
-He received his B.E. degree from Sun Yat-sen University.
-His research interests include computer vision and deep learning.
+Feiyu Chen is a master student at SCS, Fudan University, and supervised by Prof. Wenqiang Zhang.
+He received his B.S degree in mathmathics  from Ocean University of China.
+His reasearch interests cover the broad area of artiﬁcial intelligence (AI) and computer vision (CV), with a specialized area of machine learning (ML), deep learning (DL), and the major application to image processing.